DomVinyard/blog/_drafts/2021-06-25-remain-indoors.md

 Who invented 'inside'?

-Of course, we could take inspiration from the animal kingdom.
 Animals that burrow have an _inside_ (inside the burrow).
 Bees have an _inside_ (inside the hive).
 Humans though, we don't burrow and we don't build hives to the very best of my knowledge.
 Presumably there was once a time before we had an inside to get locked-down in.

 The first _human house_ dates to about 400,000 years ago.
 Around that time, someone in France [built themselves a house](https://humanorigins.si.edu/evidence/behavior/hearths-shelters/terra-amata-shelter).
 Now, it wasn't called France then, and it wasn't called a house, but that's distinctly what it was.
 It had supports and foundations and a fire in the middle.
 The image at the top of this article is an artist's reconstruction.